mgalgs/make-readme-markdown/README.md

     $ emacs --script make-readme-markdown.el <elisp-file-to-parse.el 2>/dev/null

-All functions and macros in your module with docstrings will be documented in the output unless they've been marked as private.
+All functions, macros, and customizable variables in your module with docstrings will be documented in the output unless they've been marked as private.
 Convention dictates that private elisp functions have two hypens, like `cup--noodle`.

 ### Badges